 These systems facilitate routine spectrum-management tasks.
 They must be capable of taking local features into account.
 The establishment of operational structures also enables the smooth execution of administrative tasks, frequency allocation, spectrum analysis and monitoring.
 According to the specific features of individual countries, ITU can provide expert help in identifying the technical means, operational procedures and human resources needed for effective spectrum management.
 The ITU-R Handbook on Computer Aided Techniques for Spectrum Management and the ITU-R Handbook on Spectrum Monitoring may provide technical guidelines for setting up the above-mentioned systems.

-ITU should improve the Spectrum Management System for Developing Countries (SMS4DC) software (including its availability in the other official languages), and ensure the necessary assistance and training in the implementation of the software in administrations' daily spectrum-management activities.
+ITU should improve the Spectrum Management System for Developing Countries (SMS4DC) software (including its availability in the other official languages), to the extent possible, customize it to address the specific needs of concerned Administrations and make it more affordable, and ensure the necessary assistance and training in the implementation of the software in administrations' daily spectrum-management activities.

 ITU should provide expert advice to administrations of developing countries and facilitate participation of developing countries in regional or international spectrum-monitoring activities, as necessary.
 ITU should also provide encouragement and assistance to administrations in setting up regional spectrum-monitoring systems, if required.

 5 Economic and financial aspects of spectrum management